CodeMash

 CodeMash Database service provides many operations for database management like CRUD operations, schema builder, and data validation.

-When you enable a database service in your CodeMash dashboard page we create a new MongoDb database for you.
+When you enable a database service in your we create a new MongoDb database for you.
 When that is done you are able to create collections using our provided tools in the dashboard.
 After you create a collection you can start adding records through the dashboard or calling to API endpoints.

 Features included in database service: